Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Managed VPS servers are preferred for non-experts because they are done-for-you packages.

-Most web hosting companies will offer managed VPS servers for a variety of applications, such as WordPress, or even multiplayer game servers.
+Most web hosting providers will offer managed VPS servers for a variety of applications, such as WordPress, or even multiplayer game servers.

 Once again, the exact customization options will vary depending on the hosting company.